Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Method

-\looseness-1\textbf{Complexity and practical notes.} Each bisection iteration evaluates the primal sum in $O(K)$ time.
+\begin{remark}[Budget flexibility] The budget $B$ in Algorithm~\ref{alg:alloc} need not equal the base-model FLOPs used in our experiments.
+Any computationally feasible value of $B$ yields a valid allocation that is globally optimal for the continuous surrogate program; the bisection in Algorithm~\ref{alg:alloc} adapts automatically to the chosen constraint. \end{remark} \looseness-1\textbf{Complexity and practical notes.} Each bisection iteration evaluates the primal sum in $O(K)$ time.
 Both algorithms therefore run in $O(K\log(1/\varepsilon))$ time to achieve dual gap $\varepsilon$.
 This is substantially cheaper than general-purpose interior-point methods, which require $O(K^3)$ per iteration.
 The curvature scores $\{q_k\}$ enter only through the closed-form expressions and need not be recomputed during the dual search, so the algorithms are fully compatible with any approximation of $\widetilde{H}_{kk}^{-1}g_k$ (e.g., diagonal Fisher, K-FAC, or randomized Nystr\"{o}m sketches).
 Together, Algorithms~\ref{alg:alloc} and~\ref{alg:prune} provide practical implementations of the curvature-weighted water-filling framework developed throughout this section.